SSWConsulting/SSW.Rules.Content/rules/standardize-the-return-values-of-stored-procedures-for-success-and-failures/rule.md

 ---
+seoDescription: "Standardize stored procedure return values for success and failures to ensure efficient data retrieval."
 type: rule
 archivedreason:
 title: Stored Procedures - Do you standardize the return values of stored procedures for success and failures?